rust-lang/rfcs/text/0000-msrv-resolver.md

 (slated to be released in 1.75) made it so `cargo install` will error upfront, suggesting a version of the package to use and to pass `--locked` assuming the bundled `Cargo.lock` has MSRV compatible dependencies.

+## `build.rust-version = "<x>.<y>"`

+We could allow people setting an effective rust-version within the config.
+This would be useful for people who have a reason to not set `package.rust-version` as well as to reproduce behavior with different Rust versions.